shreesinghal/TripleTrioGame/README.md

 to the current state that is maintained by the model.
 It is a “passive” component which is driven by updates from the Controller and has no control over the game logic.
 The view has a toString and render function which represents the current state of the game to the user in the format required.
 The view is crucial because it continuously reflects changes to the game based on player actions and system responses.
+For our AI player, we made multiple strategies the AI player can use.
+In our controller, we call these strategy classes.

+Source organization:

 Our codebase is organized into directories by component so that its navigation through the MVC is straightforward.
 We have a model directory containing all key components/subcomponents of the model, controller directory for its own, view directory for its own, and test directory for its own.

+Invariant:

 One invariant that is enforced in our implementation is that the input must be given in the form [x position] [y position] [card name].
 The user should enter using this format to tell the computer what card is placed